 Phone: (860) 486-4901

-Steve Cartagena is the University Specialist at the H. Fred Simons African American Cultural Center.
+Steve Cartagena is the Program Coordinator at the H. Fred Simons African American Cultural Center.
 He graduated from the University of Connecticut in 2017 with his B.A. in Digital Media and Design.
-During his time as an undergrad, he worked at the AACC as a designer helping to create themes for the center’s major events and was also responsible for branding a yearly university-wide event, UConn’s Martin Luther King Jr. Day of Observance in 2015, 2016 and 2017.
+During his time as an undergraduate, he worked at the AACC as a designer helping to create themes for the center’s major events and was also responsible for branding a yearly university-wide event, UConn’s Martin Luther King Jr. Day of Observance in 2015, 2016 and 2017.

-Raised in Bridgeport, CT with roots in NYC, Steve has consulted small businesses and startups with marketing and design in his area since 2015.
+Raised in Bridgeport, CT and with roots in New York City, Steve has consulted small businesses and startups with marketing and design in his area since 2015.
 He’s skilled in photography, copy writing, and website design and does it all for the culture.
-He’s currently eating his way towards a more plant-based diet and dreams of becoming a super saiyan.

 Phone: (860) 486-2070